alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 2. write your SQL queries
 3. run forest run...

 No annotations, no mapping (except if you want to use JPA), easily to test.
-The power of the database query language is yours and whinstone give to you yours plain java objects.
+The power of the database query language is yours and whinstone give to you **yours plain java objects with automatic bind to input parameters and result set output**.

 ### Requirements

-`jkniv-whinstone-jdbc` and `jkniv-whinstone-jpa2` binaries requires JDK level 6.0 and above.
+`jkniv-whinstone-jdbc`, `jkniv-whinstone-jpa2`, `jkniv-whinstone-cassandra` and `jkniv-whinstone-couchdb` binaries requires JDK level 6.0 or above.

 ## The collection-like interface